kellan/laughingmeme/_posts/asides/2005-08-12-darkcloud-do-you-remember-when-to-tag-meant-something-you-might-do-with-spray-paint.md

 ---
 id: 2979
-title: 'darkcloud: Do you remember when &#8220;to tag&#8221; meant something you might do with spray paint?'
+title: 'darkcloud: Do you remember when "to tag" meant something you might do with spray paint?'
 date: '2005-08-12T16:44:58+00:00'
 author: Kellan
 layout: post